Type-two polynomial-time and restricted lookahead: Recovering feasibility from

 \begin{lemma} Every oracle machine that computes an operator from \opt has a polynomial step-count (in the sense of Kawamura and Steinberg). \end{lemma}

 \begin{proof} Let $M$ be a machine that computes an element of \opt.
 Then there exists a polynomial $p$ such that

 We claim that this polynomial is already a step-count in the sense of Kawamura and Steinberg.
-Towards a contradiction, assume that the polynomial was not a step-count.
-Then there exists some time $k$, a string $\str a$ and an oracle $\varphi$ such that if we evaluate the polynomial $p$ at the size $m_{k, \varphi,\str a}$ of the biggest oracle answer that is returned in the computation of $M$ with oracle $\varphi$, and input $\str a$ up until the $k$-th step.
+Let $m_{k, \varphi, \str a}$ be the maximal value that is returned by the oracle in the computation of $M$ on input $\str a$, oracle $\varphi$ and before the machine takes the $k$-th step.
+Towards a contradiction, assume that $p$ was not a step-count.
+Then there exists some time $k$, a string $\str a$ and an oracle $\varphi$ such that $p(m_{k, \varphi,\str a}) > k$.
 Replace the oracle $\varphi$ by the oracle $\psi$ that returns the exact same answers as $\varphi$ on the strings that are asked in this run before the $k$-th step and returns $\epsilon$ on all other strings.
 Note that due to the machine being deterministic the computation of $M$ on oracle $\varphi$ and $\psi$ are identical up to the $k$-th time step.
-Furthermore, due to the definition of $\psi$, the number $m_{k,\psi,\str a}$ coincides with the biggest size of any oracle answer $\psi$ gives.
-Thus, it follows that $m_{\psi,\str a} = m_{k,\psi,\str a}$ and therefore
+Furthermore, due to the definition of $\psi$, the number $m_{k,\varphi,\str a}$ coincides with the biggest size of any oracle answer $\psi$ gives.
+Thus, it follows that $m_{\psi,\str a} = m_{k,\varphi,\str a}$ and therefore